High-order Accurate Inference on Manifolds: Introduction

 \subsection{Bootstrap and Studentization on Manifolds}

 As the sample size increases in a fixed model, it is widely recognized that the distribution of the extremum estimator exhibits certain asymptotic properties.
-However, a significant challenge lies in the lack of direct access to the actual asymptotic distribution.
+However, a significant challenge lies in the lack of direct access to the actual asymptotic distribution, unless the sample distribution is known \cite{brunel2023geodesically} or the underlying manifold possesses particular geometric structures \cite{lee2024huber}.
 To address this, a notable idea is to {\it studentize} the target statistic while resampling the data, namely, to divide the (resampled) statistic by a sample-based estimate of its standard deviation (e.g., $t$-statistic) to achieve a more accurate approximation of the statistic’s distribution.
 Over the past decades, computationally efficient bootstrap procedures have been explored extensively in works such as \cite{davidson1999bootstrap,andrews2002higher}.
 However, these multi-step estimators are not readily applicable to manifold settings, where unique geometrical structures introduce additional complexities.
 This limitation motivates our investigation into bootstrap procedures specifically tailored for manifold-based problems.

 In this paper, we propose a fine-grained inference procedure to address the locality challenges in manifold settings, enabling the derivation of high-order accurate confidence regions through appropriate studentization techniques.
 To ensure high-order accuracy in the distributional approximation obtained via bootstrap, we carefully control each resampled term, incorporating the effects of the Riemannian curvature of the underlying manifold.